RamezCh/Create-a-Docker-Image-and-Deploy-It-to-Kubernetes/README.md

 - Kubernetes can also create containers of docker as well as other container looks like CRI-O, containerD, Rkt container..
 - Kubernetes should have a unique Container runtime interface(container tool)
 - There can only be 1 Container tool per Cluster
+- Once containers have been created, Kubernetes can auto scale the containers
+- Kubernetes allows us to store the data on Volumes storage outside the cluster -> Persistent Volume
+- Kubernetes supports ingress load balancers
+- Kubernetes is also available as a serivce on various Cloud Platforms